dasapex/Course-Atlas/README.md

 ## Legal disclaimer

 > **This is an unofficial, student-built open-source project created for personal educational tracking purposes.
-It is not affiliated with, endorsed by, or representative of Far Eastern University (FEU) or the FEU Institute of Technology.**
+It is not affiliated with, endorsed by, or representative of any of the institutions whose curricula are featured or referenced.**